About the Award

-We would like to pay tribute to the late Bridget Jones, scholar and long-time supporter of the Society, who died on April 4th 2000.
-In Bridget’s memory, we offer a travel bursary plus full conference fees to enable an arts practitioner from any region of the Caribbean to present their work to our members in a dedicated session at the Society’s annual conference.
+In memory of the late Bridget Jones, a Caribbean literary scholar and long-time supporter of the Society, in Bridget’s memory we offer a travel and accomodation bursary plus full conference fees to enable an arts practitioner from any part of the Caribbean to present their work to our members in a dedicated session at the Society’s annual conference.

-The recipients of the Bridget Jones Award are as follows:
+List of recipients of the Bridget Jones Award:

 Wayne ‘Poonka’ Willock on Tuk Band Music of Barbados